harwoodleon/bitgrail-hack-resources/README.md

 _Personally identifiable information_

 No information like balances and addresses that can be linked to users.
 We don't want this to be a resource for another hack.
 Also, we are dealing with Bitgrail S.r.l., the company - not the employees or any other users.
-The company owners may have acted illegaly, but that is not the purpose of this resource to get a criminal conviction.
-Any civil claim will probably be against the company and not the individuals.
+The company owners may have acted illegaly, but that is not the purpose of this resource to get a criminal conviction - it is here to reclaim funds - leave all the posting of social profile screenshots and photos to 4chan.
+Any civil claim will probably be against the company and not the individuals in the first instance.
 The evidence and information we uncover may be used to help a criminal conviction in the future, but that is not what this resource is here to do - we are simply interested in reclaiming funds.

 _Slanderous information_